Child Welfare Services-State Grants (93.645)

 Award Procedure

-Funds will be approved after the State plan, or annual update, is submitted and approved.
+Funds will be awarded after the plan, or annual update, is submitted and approved.
+CWS Disaster Relief Funds will be distributed via formula and are anticipated to be awarded in the first quarter of FY 2020.

 Deadlines